v-a-s-a/cloud_ricopili_testbed/README.md

 # cloud_ricopili
-A cloud based executor for ricopili
+A cloud based executor for ricopili.
+See `docs` for some notes.